 If your attendees have signed up for your newsletter, share a link, video, or actionable piece of information to remind them of a product, idea, service, or concept showcased during the conference.
+You can use CloudApp for its screen recorder, screenshot tool, and GIFMaker to help you make engaging collateral.
 You can also direct attendees to discussions and forums that highlight active discussions on the forum with a direct link and more content or questions to keep the discussion going.
 It’s important to make this aspect of the virtual conference meaningful, active, and relevant.
 When done well, this will provide a ton of value and is a space for attendees to share what they’ve learned, key takeaways, ask questions, and connect with hosts and other attendees.
 Without this, attendees may feel some of the value is missing from the virtual conference.

 At the end of the day, a successful virtual conference is defined by how much value attendees feel they’ve gained.
 When attendees feel the information provided is valuable, they are more likely to engage, interact, and connect.